ALIX: 5G Network Simulator

 Satellite beam simulation

-Magister has developed the ALIX simulator through projects with the European Space Agency and the European Union, and our internal development work.
+Magister has developed the ALIX 5G simulator through projects with the European Space Agency and the European Union, and our internal development work.
+These projects include, for example, ALIX, SAIRCC, HELENA, and DYNASAT (EU Horizon).

-Conference articles on ALIX:
+Conference papers about ALIX:

 Co-existence of Terrestrial and Non-Terrestrial Networks on Adjacent Frequency Bands/ Lauri Sormunen, Henrik Martikainen, Jani Puttonen, Dorin Panaitopol, The 11th Advanced Satellite Multimedia Conference and the 17th Signal Processing for Space Communications Workshop (ASMS/SPSC), 6–8 September 2022.